 Summary: Discover what a life purpose quiz is, how it supports self-discovery, and practical steps to turn insights into action.

-Introduction: Discover how a life purpose quiz can jumpstart self-discovery and guide meaningful change.
-This guide explains how quizzes work, the health benefits of purpose, how to choose the right assessment, and practical steps to use your results.
+A life purpose quiz can jumpstart self-discovery and guide meaningful change by clarifying values, strengths, and next steps.
+This guide explains how quizzes work, the health benefits of purpose, how to choose the right assessment, and practical steps to use your results for real-life experiments and career direction.
+Many people turn to quizzes for fast clarity during transitions, and research links purpose with better long-term health and resilience3.

 Why Millions Are Taking Life Purpose Quizzes Right Now